ChloeL19/dotfiles/README.md

 4. Creates `.bashrc`, `.bash_profile`, `.profile` for auto-launching zsh
 5. Symlinks `~/git` to persistent storage
 6. Symlinks `~/CLAUDE.md` (if exists) to persistent storage
+7. Creates `/scratch/chloeloughridge/.env` template (if it doesn't exist)

+**Note**: After deployment, you should edit `/scratch/chloeloughridge/.env` to add your API keys.
+You can use `.env.example` in the repo as a template.

 ---